Introducing Radar Cloud: Multi-Cluster Kubernetes Visibility for Teams

 Shareable deep links

 Every view has a URL.
-Resource detail, filtered timeline slice, topology at a specific time, incident view.
+Resource detail, filtered timeline slice, topology view, cluster view.
 Paste it into Slack, link it from an incident doc, bookmark it.
-The URL preserves filters, time range, and the cluster scope.
+The URL preserves filters and the cluster scope.

 Architecture

-Radar is split in two: a small per-cluster agent and a multi-tenant backend.
+Radar Cloud is split in two: in-cluster Radar and a multi-tenant control plane.

-The agent is a single Go binary, ~32MB RSS at steady state, deployed as a Deployment via Helm.
-It uses the same client-go SharedInformer pattern as Radar OSS - list once per resource type, then watch deltas.
+In-cluster Radar is the same Go binary as Radar OSS, deployed as a Deployment via Helm.
+It uses the client-go SharedInformer pattern - list once per resource type, then watch deltas.
 No polling, no periodic full scans.

 The connection is outbound-only.
-The agent dials agents.radarhq.io:443 and holds a long-lived connection over mutual TLS.
+Radar dials api.radarhq.io:443, negotiates TLS, upgrades to a WebSocket, authenticates with a cluster-scoped bearer token, and runs yamux for stream multiplexing on top.
 The cluster doesn't need a LoadBalancer, Ingress, NodePort, or inbound firewall rule.
-If your cluster can make an outbound HTTPS call to any public endpoint, the agent works.
+If your cluster can make an outbound HTTPS call to one FQDN, Radar works.
 This is the property that makes Radar tolerable to security teams.

-The agent runs with a scoped Kubernetes ServiceAccount.
+Radar runs with a scoped Kubernetes ServiceAccount.
 Read-only by default.
-You opt into write permissions (scale, delete pod, apply) per-namespace if you want to drive operations from the Radar UI.
-No way for the Radar backend to escalate past what the ServiceAccount grants in that cluster.
+You opt into write features (logs, exec, Helm management, scale, restart) per-feature if you want to drive operations from the Radar UI.

-Each cluster is onboarded with a bearer token issued from the Radar dashboard.
-The raw token is shown exactly once at creation and only ever stored as a SHA-256 hash, bound to your tenant, your cluster, and the ServiceAccount's identity.
-An Admin can rotate it at any time, which forces the agent to reconnect with the new token.
+Each cluster is enrolled with a bearer token issued from the Radar dashboard.
+The raw token is shown exactly once at creation and stored only as a SHA-256 hash bound to the cluster record.
+An owner can rotate it at any time, which invalidates the previous hash and forces Radar to reconnect with the new value.

 Install